AuraWorx/MultiTenantSaaS/docs/database_schema.md

 - One organization has many compliance issues
 - One organization has many GitHub scan configs
 - One organization has many bias analysis scans
+- One organization has many infrastructure inventory items

 ### User Relations
 - One user belongs to one organization